 Making sure that our students are safe is the number one priority.
 Our key job is to make sure we identify, help and manage any child protection concerns.
-For us this will include our safeguarding curriculum, that is, how we educate our students, in an age-appropriate way, to look after themselves, physically, emotionally and mentally.
+For us this includes our safeguarding curriculum, that is, how we educate our students, in an age-appropriate way, to look after themselves, physically, emotionally and mentally.

 Harris Clapham Sixth Form is committed to safeguarding and promoting the wellbeing of young people, and we expect everyone who works in and with our sixth form to share this commitment.
-We have drafted our Safeguarding Policy for 2021/22 and this has been reviewed by Governors and can be read here.
+Our Safeguarding Policy has been reviewed by Governors and can be read here.
 Please note this has been reviewed against the final version Keeping Children Safe in Education 2021.

 Reporting and managing any concerns